7 MLB Draft picks

-Jerry Edwards enters his fourth season as UNCG’s pitching coach in 2016.
+Jerry Edwards enters his sixth season as UNCG's pitching coach in 2018.

 Edwards continued to mold the Spartan pitching staff during the 2015 season as junior RHP Ryan Clark (Second Team) and rookie RHP Andrew Wantz (All Freshman) earned All-Southern Conference recognition at the end of the campaign.